 By their very nature, forward-looking statements involve inherent risks and uncertainties, both general and specific, and risks exist that predictions, forecasts, projections and other outcomes described or implied in forward-looking statements will not be achieved.
 A number of important factors could cause actual results, performance or achievements to differ materially from the plans, objectives, expectations, estimates and intentions expressed in such forward-looking statements.
-These factors include: (i) the ability to maintain sufficient liquidity and access to capital markets; (ii) market and interest rate fluctuations; (iii) the strength of the global economy in general and the strength of the economy of Belgium and the Flemish Region; (iv) the potential impact of sovereign risk in certain European Union countries; (v) adverse rating actions by credit rating agencies; (vi) the ability of counterparties to meet their obligations to the Issuer, the Guarantors or the Fluvius Economic Group; (vii) the effects of, and changes in, fiscal, monetary, trade and tax policies, financial and company regulation and currency fluctuations; (viii) the possibility of the imposition of foreign exchange controls by government and monetary authorities; (ix) operational factors, such as systems failure, human error, or the failure to implement procedures properly; (x) actions taken by regulators with respect to the Issuer's, the Guarantors' and/or the Fluvius Economic Group's business and practices; (xi) the adverse resolution of litigation and other contingencies; (xii) the medium- to long-term impact of the Covid-19 pandemic on the

-Fluvius Economic Group's operations and financial position and (xiii) the Issuer's, the Guarantors' and/or the Fluvius Economic Group's success at managing the risks involved in the foregoing.
+These factors include: (i) the ability to maintain sufficient liquidity and access to capital markets; (ii) market and interest rate fluctuations; (iii) the strength of the global economy in general and the strength of the economy of Belgium and the Flemish Region; (iv) the potential impact of sovereign risk in certain European Union countries; (v) adverse rating actions by credit rating agencies; (vi) the ability of counterparties to meet their obligations to the Issuer, the Guarantors or the Fluvius Economic Group; (vii) the effects of, and changes in, fiscal, monetary, trade and tax policies, financial and company regulation and currency fluctuations; (viii) the possibility of the imposition of foreign exchange controls by government and monetary authorities; (ix) operational factors, such as systems failure, human error, or the failure to implement procedures properly; (x) actions taken by regulators with respect to the Issuer's, the Guarantors' and/or the Fluvius Economic Group's business and practices; (xi) the adverse resolution of litigation and other contingencies; (xii) the medium- to long-term impact of the Covid-19 pandemic on the Fluvius Economic Group's operations and financial position; (xiii) geopolitical developments which have a negative impact on financial markets in general and the bond markets in particular and (xiv) the Issuer's, the Guarantors' and/or the Fluvius Economic Group's success at managing the risks involved in the foregoing.